rhildred/netget/README.md

 ![signal transmission](https://rhildred.github.io/netget/READMEImages/tin-cans.jpg "signal transmission")

 The link layer is responsible for the physical transmission of the signal.
 Link layer mediums in common use are twisted pair cables, coaxial cables, fiber and the radio spectrum.
+Fiber is superior to twisted pair because it is imune to electromagnetic interference.
 Like our tin can telphone example where the medium is a taut string some media can only send one signal at a time.
 Senders and receivers must take turns.
 The link layer mediates turn taking in what we call a half duplex mode.
 Other media like twisted pair has one pair of wires for transmission and 1 pair for receiving.
 In this full duplex case the sender and receiver can work simultaneously.
 There is also a mode of using mostly radio spectrum called simplex.
 This is the case that we are used to from car radios and network television.

 ## OSI Model